deluf/chess-engine/README.md

 # CODFISH 2000

 ## About
+This is an University of Pisa project for the class of web design of the professor Alessio Vecchio.

 **Codfish 2000** is a javascript chess engine:

 *   The name _'Codfish'_ is inspired by the famous chess engine [stockfish](https://stockfishchess.org/).